Yakov613/CohortProject_2021/Week2_Rydberg_Atoms/README.md

 ## Project 2: Optimization problems \& Rydberg atom arrays
 Team 1:

+Task 1

+Convergence to solution varies depending on temperature step.
+Faster cooling risks leading to a suboptimal solution.
+Slow cooling helps to get to global minimum.
+Biggest sensitivity to cooling schedule is achieved when

 This project will guide you through using the foundations of quantum hardware to demonstrate a quantum advantage in real-world problems.

 Open up [instructions.pdf](https://github.com/CDL-Quantum/CohortProject_2021/tree/main/Week2_Rydberg_Atoms/instructions.pdf) to begin learning about your tasks for this week!